 After returning to Germany, Tobias finished his degree, began studying and playing with Richie Beirach and The New Richie Beirach Quartet, and formed a new jazz quintet “Bilderband” with Antoine Spranger, Johannes Mann, Daniel Buch, and Lukas Hatzis (winners of the prestigious “Future Sounds Jazz Price“ prize in Leverkusen in 2016)

-In addition to his work with these groups and as a sideman, Tobias teaches drums and vibraphone at the städtische Musikschule Bad Dürkheim, Germany.
+In addition to his work with these groups and as a sideman, Tobias teaches drums and vibraphone at the städtische Musikschule Ludwigshafen and Bad Dürkheim, Germany.

 In October 2020 Tobias started the Dr. Langner Jazz Master at the Hochschule für Musik und Theater Hamburg.
 He studies drums with Holger Nell and composition with Richie Beirach.
 Since December 2020 he a scholarship holder of the Oscar and Vera Ritter-Foundation.